Skip to content

 sql

-SELECT city FROM customers
+SELECT city FROM people

 UNION